opcow/Pro-Micro-Push-Button/README.md

 I print the conical cap pointy end down using a brim for bed adhesion.
 Supports are not needed for any parts.

+I use Cura's dynamic quality at 0.16 layer height.
+This setting adjusts the layer height based on model detail.
+If your slicer doesn't offer this functionality, you might want to use a finer printing setting if you have trouble with the threads.
+I've found that my threads fit best using Cura and also work well using PrusaSlicer. ideaMaker didn't make good threads in my tests, but YMMV.
+I didn't test any other slicers.

 Non-printable parts needed:

 * [Pro Micro Arduino microcontroller](https://deskthority.net/wiki/Arduino_Pro_Micro).